Celebrating in style in Amsterdam

 We supped a couple of beers sat on the terrace at Grasshopper across from the Sexmuseum before meandering along the higgledy-piggledy streets in the Old Red-Light District.
 We passed a few more ladies of the night before arriving at Suzie’s Saloon for happy hour drinking and pool. €3 a pint was about as cheap as we found in the city.
 The bar was a cool and busy place.
 Although an overly friendly bloke off his head on mushrooms latched onto us for a little too long.

 We nipped to Café Pleinzicht whilst we waited for another of Scotty’s friend’s, Anna to arrive.
-It was a small bar with a nice atmosphere, good music and mix of locals and tourists.
+It was small bar with a nice atmosphere, good music and mix of locals and tourists.
 Once Anna arrived we move on for tea at Villa Nieuwmarkt.
-Sticking with the theme most of us had pizzas which were good and chips which were great, but Anna and Mitch shared a giant Fondue that looked amazing.
+Sticking hand pizzas which were good and chips which were great, but Anna and Mitch shared a giant Fondue that looked amazing.
 My arteries clogged up just looking at it!

-We finished the evening singing and dancing back at Smokey’s where a Mexican looking bloke sat at the other end of our table staring blankly at his phone and not noticing a single thing that was going on around him.
+We finished the evening singing and dancing back at Smokey’s where a Mexican looking bloke sat other end of table staring blankly at his phone and not noticing single thing that around him.

 Saturday – Lovers Cruise and big night out.